-- To remove a code set and all of the code entries within it, select the Code Set and click Remove Set.
+- To remove a code set and all of the code entries within it, select an entry form the Code Set and click Remove Set.

 - To export a code set to a separate XML file that you can reuse in other PDFs or share with others, select the code set.
 Then click Export Set, specify a filename and location, and click Save.